ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 est_time: 10 min read
 ---

 <p align="center"> <em> This project marks the beginning of my new personal website.
 Learning is eternal: hoping to document some of that journey here.
-My first project was inspired out of my curiosity for astronomy and a goal to continue honing my data science skills.</em> </p>
+My first project was inspired out of my curiosity for astronomy and the perpetual goal of honing my skills in data science.</em> </p>

 <hr>
 <div style="height: 20px;"></div>